nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/book-3-coding-assessment.md

 ### `/products`
 1. Get all products with categories.
 If the `search` query string param is present, return only products whose names or category names include the `search` value (ignore case).
-1. `/products/popular` - Get the most popular products, determined by which products have been ordered the most times (count all instances of a product, even if it appears more than once per order) (check for a query string param called `amount` that says how many products to return.
-Return five by default).
+1. `/products/popular` - Get the most popular products, determined by which products have been ordered the most times (HINT: this requires using `GroupBy` to group the OrderProducts by ProductId, then using `Sum` to add up all the Quantities of the OrderProducts in each group).
+Check for a query string param called `amount` that says how many products to return.
+Return five by default.
 1. Add a product
 1. Update a product
 ### `/orders`
-1. Get an order details, including the cashier and products on the order with their category.
-Group the products together so that any given product is only listed once, and the `Quantity` property reflects how many times the product appears on the order.
+1. Get an order details, including the cashier, order products, and products on the order with their category.
 1. Get all orders.
 Check for a query string param `orderDate` that only returns orders from a particular day.
 If it is not present, return all orders.
 1. Delete an order
 1. Create an Order (with products!)